panditadiksha/github-slideshow/_posts/0000-01-02-panditadiksha.md

 ---
 layout:slide
-title:'welcome to the new slide'
+title:'welcome to the new slide'!!!
 ---